Pre-Askum: ይሐ/Yeha (800BC-100BC)

 Own Work (for more info see: Reconsidering Yeha, c.
 800–400 BC by Rodolfo Fattovich (pg, 2798))

 Pottery resembling the style found in Yeha, initially found mostly in local areas during Phase 1, expanded in distribution during Phase 2.
 This expansion included not only sites in Tigray but also in Akkele Guzay, suggesting increased interaction and cooperation between the populations of these regions.
 In contrast, the ancient Ona sites in Asmara preserved their unique ceramic traditions, though fragments of Ona jars have been discovered in Akkele Guzay and Tigray.
-This indicates that trade was possible, even though the Ona sites likely had their distinct culture and possibly their own elites21.
+This indicates that trade was possible, however Ona sites likely had their distinct culture and possibly their own elites24.

 Conclusion

 Yeha is one of the most famous and researched sites from the pre-Aksumite period.
-It features several notable sites and was likely the capital of development during that time.
+It features several notable sites and was likely one of the capitals of development during the 1st millennium BC.
 Unfortunately, not much archaeological work has been completed in the region, so many questions remain unanswered.
 However, new discoveries are guaranteed to occur, and our knowledge of the area is still in its infancy.
-It’s clear that Yeha was one of the first signs of hierarchical Habesha societies, organizing to create places of worship, living and burial.
+It’s clear that Yeha was one of the first signs of hierarchical societies in the horn of Africa, with organized places of worship, habitation and burial.

 Bibliography